f-squirrel/mrcond/mrcond/README.md

-# mongodb_rabbitmq_connectord
+# mrcond

-A production-ready CLI daemon for streaming MongoDB change events to RabbitMQ, built on the `mongodb_rabbitmq_connector` library.
+A production-ready CLI daemon for streaming MongoDB change events to RabbitMQ, built on the `mrcon` library.

 ## Features